- Location – Macedonia State Park

 Moderate to Hard – If hiking CCW (counterclockwise) from the parking area, you will reach the only “hard” boulder scramble in the first mile.
 After this, the trail has some moderate rocky descent off the ridge, but the rest of the loop is primarily woodland hiking with small streams and moderate to easy ascents and descents.

-Terrain – There was a short boulder scramble at the beginning, and it was moderately rocky hiking down from the ridge, but the majority of the trail was moderate to easy.
-There are woodland walks along streams and a little bit of road walking in Macedonia State Park itself.
+Terrain – There was a short boulder scramble at the beginning, and it was moderately rocky hiking down from the ridge, but most of the trail was moderate to easy.
+There are woodland walks along streams and a little road walking in Macedonia State Park itself.
 This was a beautiful hike.

 Temperatures ranged from 68 – 72 degrees, and it was a fantastic day for a hike!